luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 ```
 This ouptut is 2 figures (line graph & heatmap) to visualise 3' or 5' bias.
 Each BAM file is represented by a different line.
 If you detect 3' bias at this stage you can either re-sequence (costly) or adjust for this bias in downstream analysis.

-## Estimate TIN
+## Estimate RIN/TIN
 Evaluate RNA integrity at transcript level (transcript integrity number) - analogous to to RIN.
 Measure of RNA quality.
-TIN range from 0 (worse) to 100 (best).

 ![enter image description here](https://www.researchgate.net/profile/Benjamin_Sigurgeirsson/publication/260841079/figure/fig5/AS:296675668185106@1447744400111/Gene-body-coverage-on-average-for-each-group-Both-RIN-10-and-RiboMinus-show-even.png)
 Colours represent different RIN values (RIN 0 = degraded; RIN 9 = high quality).
 The RIN 0 line (degraded RNA) shows more 3' bias.

 Determine a measure of mRNA degradation in silico using RSeQCs tin.py script to produce a TIN.
 - TIN 0 (worst) - 100 (best).
 TIN 60 = 60% of transcript has been covered.
-- tin.py uses the deviation from an expected uniform read distribution across the gene body as a proxy
 ```bash
 #set bam input
 BAM=/home/camp/ziffo/working/oliver/projects/airals/alignment/D7_samples/*_Aligned.sortedByCoord.out.bam